ver8ung/athalianamsmc/README.md

 - run MSMC on .multihetsep.txt files
 - fixed time segmenting pattern for single chromosome runs
 - counts runs and appends a number to the output

+ToDo:
+-I parameter should iterate pairwise (0,1) with increasing counts